Meet our next explorers

 The surprising part was not that the swarm survived, but how little it changed

-The severe test removed 50% of the agents on Rocky Highland.
-The dissertation target was a fault index of at least 0.70 after that loss.
-ARES reached Phi(0.5)=0.996 and HERMES reached Phi(0.5)=0.998.
-That number can look almost too neat, so the absolute values matter as well: HERMES still covered 99.6% of the map, reached 95% coverage in 533.4 steps and retained the best science return in the sweep.
+The harshest test removed 50% of the agents on Rocky Highland.
+The dissertation target was a fault index of at least 0.70 after that loss; ARES reached Phi(0.5)=0.996 and HERMES reached Phi(0.5)=0.998.
+Those numbers look almost suspiciously tidy, so the underlying performance matters as well: HERMES still covered 99.6% of the map, reached 95% coverage in 533.4 steps and retained the best science return in the sweep.

-The useful finding is not simply that there were still enough robots left to finish.
-It is that the policies did not need to become dramatically different after the failure.
+What interested me was the lack of drama after the failure.
+The policies did not need a completely different operating style once half the team vanished.
 The same ingredients that helped before the loss still helped afterward: spatial spread, local candidate scoring, science-aware allocation and relay support.
 When part of the swarm disappeared, the remaining agents already had a structure that could stretch into the missing space.

 HERMES has a small advantage in the failure sweep because its mission-mode controller can respond to the new state of the team.
-If connectivity weakens, relay support becomes more valuable.
-If enough of the map is already known, final sweeping can become more important than broad exploration.
-If science return has fallen behind, the controller can bias the ARES layer toward collection without rewriting the low-level planner.
+Weak connectivity can make relay support more valuable.
+A mostly known map can make final sweeping more important than broad exploration.
+A poor science score can push the ARES layer toward collection without rewriting the low-level planner.

-ARES remains impressive because it is deterministic and inspectable.
+ARES is still impressive because it is deterministic and inspectable.
 It does not need a learned policy to keep the mission coherent after attrition.
-The sector pressure and utility penalties still stop the remaining robots from crowding one patch of terrain, and the relay terms still discourage decisions that would strand useful agents beyond communication range.
+Sector pressure and utility penalties keep the remaining robots from crowding one patch of terrain, while the relay terms still discourage decisions that would strand useful agents beyond communication range.

-Adding robots buys speed, then sends the communication bill upward
+Adding robots buys speed, then sends the networking bill upward

 Scaling tells the other half of the story.
 Increasing the team from 10 to 100 agents made every swarm policy faster on Rocky Highland.
 HERMES dropped from 1198.2 steps to 209.4 steps for 95% coverage; ARES fell from 1096.8 to 274.0.
-That is the obvious appeal of a swarm: parallelism turns waiting time into coverage, and a larger team can search several terrain pockets at once.
+This is the obvious attraction of a swarm: parallelism turns waiting time into coverage, and a larger team can work several terrain pockets at once.

 The cost is communication.
-More robots create more local coordination, more relay support, more task claims and more message passing.
-That is not automatically bad, but it changes the design problem.
-A planetary swarm cannot be judged only by how quickly it fills a map.
-It also has to respect bandwidth, power, scheduling windows and the fact that some links may exist only intermittently.
+More robots mean more local coordination, more relay support, more task claims and more message passing.
+That is not automatically a failure, but it changes the design problem.
+A planetary swarm has to respect bandwidth, power, scheduling windows and the awkward fact that some links may only exist intermittently.
+Radios, sadly, do not care how elegant the coverage curve looks.

-This is why the proposed swarms keep communication inside the algorithm rather than treating it as a post-processing metric.
+That is why the proposed swarms keep communication inside the algorithm rather than treating it as a post-processing metric.
 ARES scores connectivity and relay support during target selection.
 HERMES can shift into a relay-supporting mode when the mesh looks fragile.
-Both policies accept that the fastest local move is sometimes the wrong move for the whole mission.
+Both policies accept that the fastest local move can be the wrong move for the whole mission.

-There is also a role-composition tradeoff.
+Role composition matters too.
 More scouts make the frontier grow quickly, but they do not replace the scientific work of rovers.
-More relays make the mesh safer, but every relay is an agent not directly collecting science.
+More relays make the mesh safer, but every relay is an agent that is not directly collecting science.
 More rovers improve sample return, but they can make the team slower and more dependent on carefully maintained links.
-The 60/25/15 default was a balanced baseline, not a claim that one mix is universally best.
+The 60/25/15 default is a balanced baseline, not a claim that one mixture wins everywhere.

 Where next?

 The solar system is almost insultingly large.
-The distances involved do not really fit in the human mind, they have to be reasoned about mathematically, abstractly, at arm's length.
-And yet, somehow, we keep sending things out into it, one careful mission at a time, learning slowly.
-That pace made sense when we were just finding our feet.
-It is harder to justify now.
+The distances involved do not really fit in the human mind, so we reason about them mathematically, abstractly, at arm's length.
+And yet we keep sending machines into that scale one careful mission at a time, learning slowly and expensively.
+That pace made sense while planetary exploration was finding its feet.
+It is harder to defend as the questions get bigger.

-As exploration extends further, more moons, more surfaces, more questions worth asking, the old model of a single highly capable machine doing everything starts to feel like the wrong unit of thought.
-The frontier is not a single site anymore.
-It is vast and scarily large, and the science worth doing is scattered across all of it.
+As exploration extends to more moons, more surfaces and more questions worth asking, the old model of a single highly capable machine doing everything starts to feel like the wrong unit of thought.
+The frontier is not a single site.
+It is huge, uneven and inconveniently scattered, with valuable science sitting in many places at once.
 Thinking at that scale means rethinking what an exploration system even looks like.

 This work is a small attempt to sit with that problem seriously.
-What does it look like to explore not carefully but broadly, to trade individual precision for collective coverage, to let a system absorb loss and keep going?
-The simulation is bounded and the hardware challenges are real.
-But the core argument survives: swarms can do things solo missions structurally cannot, and that gap only grows as the targets get more ambitious.
+What does it look like to explore broadly, to trade some individual precision for collective coverage, and to let a system absorb loss without treating every failure as mission-ending?
+The simulation is bounded, and the hardware challenges are real.
+Still, the central argument holds: swarms can do things solo missions structurally cannot, and that gap becomes more important as the targets become more ambitious.

 Thinking in large numbers is uncomfortable.
-It requires letting go of the idea that we can monitor everything, control everything, account for everything in advance.
-But that discomfort might be exactly the right place to start.
-The next era of exploration will not be won by decades of development into a single machine.
-It will be shaped by learning to think, and explore at a scale we cannot even possibly imagine yet.
+It means letting go of the idea that we can monitor every decision, control every route and account for every contingency in advance.
+That discomfort might be the right place to begin.
+The next era of exploration will still need brilliant individual machines, but it may also depend on learning to trust coordinated systems that can search, fail, recover and keep going at a scale a single rover was never meant to carry.